pavlokurochka/data-engineering-zoomcamp2024-project2/README.md

 ### Transformations (SQLMesh, dlt, Python.)

-- Used Python with **dlt** to notmalise and SQLMesh to create staging views and finally a fact view named matches_by_size.
+- Used Python with **dlt** to normalise and SQLMesh to create staging views and finally a fact view named matches_by_size.

 ### Dashboard